Pourhead Design

 The Seal

 The most complex component of this assembly is the shaft seal because it is operating at both high RPM and high pressure which means the entire assembly will get quite hot as well.
 A pusher seal was selected as they are designed for high temperatures and aggressive chemicals.
-A pusher seal consists of a face seal that is coupled to the rotating shaft and there is pressure from the static side of the seal that is spring-loaded to maintain contact.
-This kind of seal requires lubrication so there is an O-ring along the ID of the seal to make sure the lubricant doesn't cause a leak as well.
+A pusher seal consists of a face seal that is coupled to the rotating shaft.
+Sealing pressure is applied from the static side of the seal that is spring-loaded to maintain contact.
+This kind of seal requires lubrication so there is an O-ring along the ID of the seal to make sure the lubricant doesn't leak into the foam chemicals.

 Industrial process equipment takes a long time to design, manufacture, and implement due to the high risk and high cost of development.
-During my four-month co-op we made great progress on the design and it will hopefully be in production soon.
+During my co-op we made great progress on the design and it will hopefully be in the prototype phase soon.
 I learned about shaft and seal design as well as different machining processes that can be used to make this equipment.
 I also honed my SolidWorks skills further developing my mechanical experience.